azizhayat37/cherrypicker/README.md

 ## Security Considerations

-⚠️ **Critical: Change the default authentication signature before deployment!**
+⚠️ **All parameters are now required - no insecure defaults!**

-- Use strong, random signatures (minimum 20 characters recommended)
+- Use strong, random signatures (minimum 10 characters enforced)
 - Signatures are case-sensitive
 - Target listens on all interfaces (0.0.0.0) - consider firewall rules
 - Use non-standard ports to avoid detection